jcsearson/Wiregrunt.com/readme.md

 ![WireGrunt Banner](http://i.imgur.com/iL1jzYY.png)

+### Description:

-### Description:  <p>This was a design version of the project for the website <a href="http://wiregrunt.com" target="_blank">wiregrunt.com</a>.
+This was a design version of the project for the website <a href="http://wiregrunt.com" target="_blank">wiregrunt.com</a>.
 The idea behind this design was to create a single ultimate place to catch up on news, get help on a given web dev topic, or just relax and take a break from coding to read articles on various subject matter.

 ### Quick Specs
 	1. The main content max-width is 70em.